 Philadelphia University's on campus Innovation MBA program allows students to earn their iMBA in as little as 12 months of full-time study or 18 to 24 months of part-time study.
-Most students study abroad in China, India or Europe to experience cultural immersion and to gain the sophistication that innovative industries and firms demand.
+Students have the opportunity to participate in a short study abroad course that involves a trip during spring break to experience cultural immersion and to gain the sophistication that innovative industries and firms demand.
+In the past, students have visited China, India, Japan, Thailand, Germany, Poland, Spain and many other countries as part of this innovative global experience.

-IMBA On-Campus Core Curriculum:
+IMBA On-Campus Core Curriculum